ibm-cloud-docs/power-iaas/faq.md

 The serial number is available after you deploy your virtual server instance and you can choose to display the serial number system value.

 You must pin the IBM i virtual server instances that use the IBM i licenses.
 If you do not pin the virtual server instances and request a migration to a different host, the serial numbers changes, and the IBM i license will not work.

+## What should I do If I do not see the latest information in the UI?
+{: #ui-not-updated}
+{: faq}

+Power System Virtual Server uses a caching mechanism for some resources that may lead to the display of outdated information for some time.
+It can take four minutes to update the information in an improbable scenario.

+You can continuously refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.